1. Introduction and Context

 We will respond to you within ten working days or contact you to tell you why we are unable to deal with your complaint if that timeframe is not possible.
 If the complainant believes there is no satisfactory resolution to an informal complaint the formal complaints procedure may be used.

-If there is no resolution following the informal stage, a formal complaint can be submitted to the Cross Institute Administrator (see details above), who will ensure the complaint is investigated and an Institute response will be sent to the complainant within twenty working days.
+If there is no resolution following the informal stage, a formal complaint can be submitted to the Senior Quality Officer (see details above), who will ensure the complaint is investigated and an Institute response will be sent to the complainant within twenty working days.

-The Cross Institute Administrator will forward the complaint to the relevant Head of Faculty or Directorate in IADT and will request a formal written response within fifteen working days of receipt of the complaint.
+The Senior Quality Officer will forward the complaint to the relevant Head of Faculty or Directorate in IADT and will request a formal written response within fifteen working days of receipt of the complaint.
 The Head of Faculty or Directorate will carry out an investigation of the complaint and will make a decision as to whether the complaint is upheld or not.
 If anyone is named in the complaint the Head of Faculty or Directorate will forward a copy of the complaint to this person.
-This formal written response is completed by the Head of Faculty or Head of Directorate and returned within fifteen days to the Cross Institute Administrator, for the attention of the Registrar.
+This formal written response is completed by the Head of Faculty or Head of Directorate and returned within fifteen days to the Senior Quality Officer, for the attention of the Registrar.

 The Registrar will review the formal written response and will contact the Head of Faculty or Directorate if further information or clarification is required.